abbiedaniel/salesforce-maintenance/PD1-Notes.md

   		Test.startTest();

-  		// actions to test could be a DML statement update testAccount;
+  		// actions to test: could be a DML statement update testAccount;

-  		// for queueable apex testing:
-  		System.enqueuJob(new QueueableClass());

-  		// for future methods testing:
-  		// for

   		Test.stopTest();